dendronhq/dendron-site/vault/community.office-hours.2021.11.24.md

   - GitHub PR drafts
     - [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
     - [Change the state (of a PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)
-  - Dendron recommended workflow is Amoeba
+  - Dendron recommended workflow is Amoeba workflow
 - Blog posts
 - Meta
   - Put in otter (you should have invite in RPass)